Sattva Strong

 INTEGRATING THE MOVEMENT PRACTICES OF YOGA + THE LIFESTYLE PRACTICES OF AYURVEDA = SATTVA STRONG

-The word ‘Yoga’ is derived from the Sanskrit root ‘Yuj’, meaning ‘to join’ or ‘to yoke’ or ‘to unite’.
-As per Yogic scriptures the practice of Yoga leads to the union of individual consciousness with that of the Universal Consciousness, indicating a perfect harmony between the mind and body, Man & Nature.
+The word ‘Yoga’ is derived from the Sanskrit root ‘Yuj’, meaning ‘to join’, ‘to yoke’, or ‘to unite’.
+According to the Yogic scriptures, the practice of Yoga leads to the union of individual consciousness with Universal Consciousness, indicating perfect harmony between the mind, body, and breath.

 The word ‘Ayurveda’ translates to “science of life.”
 It’s a Sanskrit word derived from “ayur” (life) and “veda” (knowledge or science).
 Ayurveda is an ancient system of traditional medicine that emphasizes the balance of physical, mental, and spiritual well-being.